jamescherti/outline-indent.el/README.md

 - `outline-previous-visible-heading`
 - `outline-next-visible-heading`

+Move forward or backward to the subheading with the same indentation:
+- `outline-forward-same-level`: Move forward to the subheading with the same indentation as the one under the cursor.
+- `outline-backward-same-level`: Move backward to the subheading with the same indentation as as the one under the cursor.

 ### Evil mode

 In Evil mode, `outline-indent` works out of the box, and you can use the Evil keyboard mappings: